NavneetKanna/blog/_posts/2024-01-30-Understanding-Metal-and-MSL.md

 encoder.setBuffer_offset_atIndex_(buff2, 0, 1)
 ```
 The second parameter is offest: an offset of 0 means the command will access the data from the beginning of a buffer.
 The third parameter is the index of the argument in the compute kernel function
-9. Specify the grid size (thred count) and the thread group size
+9. Specify the grid size (thread count) and the thread group size
 ```python
 grid_size = Metal.MTLSizeMake(arrayLength, 1, 1)
 thread_group_size = Metal.MTLSizeMake(threadGroupSize, 1, 1)